awslabs/aws-deployment-framework/docs/user-guide.md

 The second pipeline (*vpc*) example deploys to an OU path `/banking/testing`.
 You can choose between an absolute path in your AWS Organization, AWS Account ID or an array of OUs or IDs.
 This pipeline also uses Github as a source rather than AWS CodeCommit.
-When generating the pipeline, ADF expects [GitHub Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to be placed in AWS Secrets Manager in a path prefixed with `/adf/`.
+When generating the pipeline, ADF expects the [GitHub Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to be placed in AWS Secrets Manager in a path prefixed with `/adf/`.